Doctor of Medicine and Doctor of Philosophy Combined Degree Program

 Student’s Advisory Committee

-After receiving admission to graduate studies and enrolling, the student will consult with the head of his or her major or administrative department (or chair of the intercollegiate faculty) concerning appointment of the chair of the advisory committee.
-The student’s advisory committee will consist of no fewer than four members of the graduate faculty representative of the student’s several fields of study and research, where the chair or co-chair must be from the student’s department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department other than the student’s major department and at least one member must be a member of the MD/PhD Program Steering Committee.
-The outside member for a student in an interdisciplinary degree program must be from a department different from the chair of the student’s committee.
+The student’s advisory committee will consist of no fewer than four members, where the chair or co-chair must be from the student’s department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department other than the student’s major department.
+The external member for a student in an interdisciplinary degree program must be from a department different from the chair of the student’s advisory committee.
+The chair, in consultation with the student, will select the remainder of the advisory committee.

 Degree Plan